sa06840/ImageCaptioningConvNeXt/README.md

     srun python3 trainMultiGPU.py --port 29500 --teacherForcing     # trainMultiGPU.py can be replaced by train.py for training using a single GPU and test.py to test a desired model.

-4. Arguemnts for "srun python3 trainMultiGPU.py --port 29500 --teacherForcing":
+4. Arguments for "srun python3 trainMultiGPU.py --port 29500 --teacherForcing":
     - 'checkpoint', type=str, default=None, help='Path to checkpoint file'
     - 'lstmDecoder', action='store_true', help='Use LSTM decoder instead of Transformer'
     - 'port', type=str, default='29500', help='Master port for distributed training'